 The size, weight and cargo of these vehicles create some of the most devastating damage that occurs in roadway accidents.
 Vehicles of larger size and weight can cause more catastrophic crashes, and more quickly involve multiple vehicles in those collisions.
 Injuries that result from truck accidents can include:

 The most important thing you can do following a serious truck accident is take care of your health.
 The ideal outcome for Thompson Law is that every client recovers as fully as possible and receives the best compensation possible.
-Grant our Haltom City truck accident lawyers the opportunity to help you and yours after the accident.
+Call a Haltom City truck accident lawyer at Thompson Law today for a FREE CASE REVIEW, and grant us the opportunity to help you after your truck wreck.

 Since truck accidents are quite common in Haltom City, it is important that you know your rights.
 Texas law puts no limits or caps on your pain and suffering.
 This means that you can get substantial compensation if you seek legal assistance and file for a claim.
 Compensation is your right, and we’ll do whatever we can to help you get the amount that you deserve.